Best Day Trips from Milwaukee, Wisconsin

 The city’s museums and art gallery are free and certainly have interesting exhibits.

 Madison is arguably one of the best places to visit near Milwaukee.
 Whether you visit in summer or winter, there is always something to do in the city so that it should definitely be on your list of places around Milwaukee to visit.
-You might even consider it as ideal for one of your vacations from Milwaukee.
+Madison is thus a great place to visit in Wisconsin in winter.

 5. Port Washington